 The requirements of setting rules to tenant placement and selection apply from the smallest of shopping centres to the very largest.
 That is where the leasing manager and property manager bring specialist skills to the retail leasing process.
 Consider these facts:

-- How does your tenant offering compare to other nearby retail properties of similar type?
+- How does your tenant offering compare to other nearby retail properties of a similar type?

-- What are the strengths and weaknesses in your group of tenants?
+- What are the strengths and weaknesses of your group of tenants?

 - What are the next steps in improving your retail property performance using the tenants as the drivers of change?

 - How are retail sales now given the impact of customer sentiment and the economy?

 These questions will have relevance to the leasing and marketing strategies for retail property.

 Many times I have been involved with fixing retail shopping centre leasing problems both large and small.
 Some of the most common problems I have come across include:

 - Too many lease expiries coming up at the same time and thereby risking rental returns and outgoings recovery.

 - Tenants not trading well and consequently creating a ‘sales black spot’ in the property.

 - Poor levels of presentation and shop front control of the retailers thereby sending the wrong presentational message about the shopping centre

 - Lease terms and conditions that do not match the investment targets of the landlord